pulibrary/pdc_describe/README.md

 ```
 cap production_primary application:webapp
 ```
+**Note** to login you must hand edit the response url to have `http` instead of `https`.
+Otherwise read operations work fairly well.
+Edit (POST/PUT) operations do not seem to work.

 ## Rolling deployments to production
 We utilize rolling deployments to production.
 When a new release is ready to deploy